 Mask up any areas where you don't want your paint to go – use painter's tape for this bit or apply masking tape.

 Once you're all taped up, you're ready to prime.
-We're using the Dulux Renovation Range – it comes with an additive that you add to the primer, then stir for two to five minutes.
+We're using the Dulux Renovation Range Plastic and Laminate Primer – it comes with an additive that you add to the primer, then stir for two to five minutes.
 The great thing about this product is that even though it's specifically designed for plastic or laminate, you can also use it on all tiles.
 Once your primer is mixed, pour it out into a tray, then grab a paint brush to cut in around the edges and the grout lines of your tiles.
-Once you've done this, use a roller.
+Once you've done this, use a roller to finish painting the tiles.
 Leave your primer to dry for four hours.

 Once your first layer of primer is dry you can apply the second coat of paint.
 You can choose any colour you like from the Dulux Renovation Range – the sky's the limit!
 We went with ‘Whisper White'.
 Add your additive to the paint and stir for two to five minutes.
 As with the primer, use a paint brush to cut in along the grout-lines then use a roller to apply the colour across the surface of the tiles in long, even strokes.
 Allow the first coat to dry for eight hours, then apply a second.
 To get a nice, even finish gently go over your tiles once more with an unloaded roller in the same direction.